helium/HIP/0012-remote-location-assert.md

 # Deployment Impact

-It can be deployed in a routine hotspot update.
+It can be deployed in a routine Hotspot update.
 It will also need support in the Helium mobile app for the easiest and safest experience.
 However, if this requires too much bandwidth from the Helium team, it can be supported in the CLI as a temporary measure to at least make remote assertion possible.
-In this case, @rawrmaan could make a guide to help the less tech-savvy hotspot owners do some remote assertions in a safe way.
+In this case, @rawrmaan could make a guide to help the less tech-savvy Hotspot owners do some remote assertions in a safe way.

 # Success Metrics

-- Number of hotspot locations asserted with `assert_location_v2`
+- Number of Hotspot locations asserted with `assert_location_v2`
 - Hotspot owner & Patron complaints in chat channels reducing to zero